vbgr/ids/README.md

 ### Implementation

-If we consider a PostgreSQL integer sequence that produces primary keys,
+If we consider a PostgreSQL integer sequence that produces primary keys in range
+$1 ..
+2^31-1$ and alphabet of 32 symbols defined above, then the required ID length, as we have seen above most be $7$.

 ## References